Frequently Asked Questions

 What are your fees?

-If you are referred via an organisation my fees are £60 per 60 minute session.
-This is due to their referral fees, extra reporting requirements and/or extremely long payment terms.
+If you are referred via an organisation my fees vary, due to different factors such as their referral fees, extra reporting requirements and/or extremely long payment terms.
 If you pay me directly and then claim from an organisation, I would class that as a self-funded referral.

-Fees for EMDR is £90 per 90 minute session.
+Fees for self-funded EMDR is £90 per session.

-Fees for supervision are £60 for a 60 minute session,
+Fees for self-funded supervision is £60 per 60 minute session.

 Do you offer any concessions?